 The term Information technology was coined in 1958 in a Harvard Business article as anything that involves computational data processing, decision support, and business software.
 I.T.

 Or information technology encompasses everything related to hardware, software, networks, or computing technology.
 Information technology jobs include people who work as computer programmers, network administrators, technical support representatives, web developers, and all IT-related occupations.

 Almost every organization, business, and manufacturer no matter its size has an I.T. department at the heart of its operations.
 These information technology jobs are crucial to maintaining day-to-day tasks from maintaining its I.T. hardware to ensuring that all employees are always connected.

 Information technology jobs can be divided into major categories: computer engineers, system analysts, computer programmers, and computer scientists.
 These jobs represent different specialties in the field of information technology, which are some of the most in-demand professions today.

 Some of the popular information technology jobs include:

 These I.T. professionals manage everything involved with a database.
 The database administrator (DBA) is responsible for managing, securing, storing, and making information stored in the database always available 24/7.
-A solid example would be a DBA who works to make all bank information accessible and secure for the bank and its customers.
+A solid example would be a DBA that works to make all bank information accessible and secure for the bank and its customers.

-- Installing, maintaining database server and applications
+- Installing, and maintaining database servers and applications

 - Upgrading database physical requirements (storage space, network, memory)